Surajbhan Singh

-Surajbhan Singh is an Indian politician and former Member of Parliament.
-He was born in Bhumihar family.
-He was elected to the Parliament from Bihar contesting on a ticket from Lok Janshakti Party (LJP).
-Currently he is debarred from contesting due to conviction in the Brij Behari Prasad murder case.
+Surajbhan Singh (born 5 March 1965) is an Indian politician and former Member of Parliament.
+He was elected to the Lok Sabha from Bihar contesting on a ticket from Lok Janshakti Party (LJP).
+Currently he is debarred from contesting due to conviction in the Rami Singh farmer murder case.

 Personal life

-Singh hails from Mokama.
+Singh was born on 5 March 1965 in Mokama into a poor farming family.
+He had two brothers.
 His wife, Veena Devi, was an MP from Munger parliamentary constituency on a Lok Janshakti Party.
 His son Ashutosh died in a car accident on Greater Noida Expressway on 27 October 2018.

 Political career

-He started his career in politics by contesting Assembly election against Dilip Singh, the sitting Minister in Government of Bihar and the elder brother of criminal-turned-politician Anant Kumar Singh in 2000 and defeated him by a huge margin.
+He started his career in politics by contesting Assembly election against Dilip Singh, the sitting Minister in Government of Bihar and the elder brother of politician Anant Kumar Singh in 2000 and defeated him by a huge margin.
 At the time of fighting the 2000 elections, police records credited him with 26 criminal cases ranging across Bihar and Uttar Pradesh.
 After he was elected an independent MLA from the Mokama Assembly constituency (Patna district) then became MP of Balia, Bihar, on a LJP ticket.
-Currently he is debarred from contesting due to conviction in the Brij Behari Prasad murder case.
+In 2009, he is convicted in Brij Behari Prasad Murder Case but in 2014 he along 9 accused had been acquitted by the High Court.
+He is debarred from contesting due to conviction in the Rami Singh murder case of 2008.

+In October 2025, Singh joined Rashtriya Janata Dal after resigning from Rashtriya Lok Janshakti Party where he was a member for four years.

 Murder trial

-Singh was alleged to have shot and killed himself, a resident of Madhurapur village in Begusarai district on 16 January 1992.
-On 24 June 2008,but he was not found guilty by a Bihar court.
-After that he still went to jail.
-On Sunday, 10 May 2009 unidentified men shot dead the main witness Nago Singh and his grandson near Barauni in Begusarai.
+Singh was alleged to have shot and killed Rami Singh, a resident of Madhurapur village in Begusarai district on 16 January 1992.
+On 24 June 2008, he was found guilty by a Bihar court.
+After that he went to jail.
+On Sunday, 10 May 2009 unidentified men shot dead the main witness Naga Singh and his grandson near Barauni in Begusarai.